xoxzo/blog.xoxzo.com/content/Press Release/2022-07-05-sms-delay-en.md

 [As we've previously mentioned on Twitter](https://twitter.com/xoxzocom/status/1544159152574201857) On Tuesday July 5th, 2022 there was a delay of up to 5 hours and 28 minutes in SMS delivery for both EZSMS and Xoxzo.

-This delay was due to a timeout from carriers, which had been more frequent since the afternoon of the previous day, as well as a higher than expected number of requests on the day.
 We confirmed the delay around 9:50 am, and we took measures such as route adjustment, but it took us until 3:15 pm to finish this.
+This delay seems being caused by the timeouts from carriers, which had been more frequent than usual, as well as an extremely high number of requests on the day, but the details are still under investigation.
+We prioritize to figure out the root cause on this issue and examine the measurements how to prevent the recurrance.<pr>

 We apologize for any inconvenience we may have caused to our customers.